RichardHoa/hack-me/README.md

     CREATE SCHEMA public;
     ```
     This ensures that both your development and testing environments are perfectly in sync with the latest schema.

+# Future features
+[ ] password recovery
+[ ] email check
+[ ] login blocking after `n` attempts
+[ ] implement allowing app to consume only maximum 80% of resources, set timeout times
+[ ] implement to allow only google domain on imageLink
+[ ] instrumenting the server
+[ ] design test for library to capture their behaviour, make sure future version still do what we expect it to do